 Project Lead: Dr Amin Heidarour | Monash University Problem / thesis Mid-to-high-rise buildings in Australia are mainly constructed using reinforced concrete structures and have large carbon footprints.
 Advanced manufacturing of engineered timber products, such as CLT and Glulam, as well as cold formed steel/high strength steel, with high strength-to-weight ratio, have paved the way for construction of those buildings, using hybrid timber-steel structural systems with a reduced carbon footprint.
 Lightweight hybrid timber-steel systems may also enable a reduction in construction cost and time by allowing a DfMA approach to be taken to design and construction, and allowing the manufacturing of building components offsite.
 Despite the potential of hybrid structures, and unlike North America and Europe, the high-rise building market in Australia is still dominated by concrete structures, and the use of steel and timber has made few in-roads into this market.
-This project will review developments in hybrid timber-steel buildings and identify the barriers to the take-up of this technology in Australia, with a focus on medium and high-rise buildings.
-List of partners:
+Outcomes This project reviewed developments in hybrid timber-steel buildings to identify the barriers to the take-up of this technology in Australia, with a focus on medium and high-rise buildings.
+Project Outcomes: https://building4pointzero.org/projects/hybrid-timber%e2%80%90steel-structural-systems-for-mid-to-high-rise-buildings-phase-1-scoping-study/ List of partners:

-BlueScope

-Hyne & Son

-Monash University
+BlueScope, Hyne & Son, Monash University

 University of Melbourne

-Queensland University of Technologyy
+Queensland University of Technology

-Date commenced and duration:
+List of researchers: